bharurn/mimicpy/README.md

 and and run ```setup.py``` .

 ## Portability Issues
 The package has been tested and confirmed to work on Linux and MacOS systems.
-Running on Windows is not fully supported and has not been tested.
+Running on Windows should work but has not been tested.
 Currently, at least Python 3.6 is required to run the package.

 ## Demo
 Below is a demo for setting up CPMD and GROMACS input scripts for a MiMiC simulation: